 Swap 2017's Duke and Louisville for 2018's Cincinnati and North Carolina, 2017's Arizona for 2018's Purdue and 2017's Kentucky for 2018's Duke and the story you read seems all too familiar.

 All this goes to show you: there’s no certainty when it comes to the No. 2 seed.

 The 1991 Syracuse team learned that lesson quickly.
-The Orange dropped a 73-69 loss to No. 15 seed Richmond, the first time ever a No. 2 seed was sent home in the opening round.
+The Orange suffered a 73-69 loss to No. 15 Richmond, the first time ever a 15 seed sent a 2 seed home.

-But the 1991 Orange showed that perhaps beating a No. 2 wasn't nearly improbable as the 1 versus 16 games.
+But the 1991 Orange showed that perhaps beating a No. 2 wasn't as far-fetched as first thought.

-All in all, No. 2 seeds have lost only eight games in the opening round, most recently Michigan State in 2016 when the Spartans lost to Middle Tennessee 90-81.
+All in all, 2 seeds have lost only eight games in the opening round, most recently Michigan State in 2016 when the Spartans lost to Middle Tennessee, 90-81.
 However, three of those losses happened in back-to-back years with Duke and Missouri in 2012 and Georgetown in 2013.

-More two seeds have been knocked out in the second round (41 of the 124 first-round winners) than any other round in the tournament, but five No. 2 seeds have won a national championship: 1986 Louisville, 1991 Duke, 1998 Kentucky, 2004 Connecticut, and 2016 Villanova.
+More 2 seeds have been knocked out in the Round of 32 — 43 of the 128 first-round winners — than any other round in the tournament, but five different 2 seeds have won a national championship: 1986 Louisville, 1991 Duke, 1998 Kentucky, 2004 Connecticut and 2016 Villanova.